electron/electron/docs/tutorial/installation.md

 If you need to force a re-download of the asset and the SHASUM file set the `force_no_cache` environment variable to `true`.

+Other users may face with some broken packages when trying to install npm on Ubuntu with `sudo apt install npm`:

+bash
+Reading package lists...
+Done
+Building dependency tree
+Reading state information...
+Done
+Some packages could not be installed.
+This may mean that you have requested an impossible situation or if you are using the unstable distribution that some required packages have not yet been created or been moved out of Incoming.
+The following information may help to resolve the situation:

+The following packages have unmet dependencies: npm : Depends: node-gyp (>= 0.10.9) but it is not going to be installed
+E: Unable to correct problems, you have held broken packages.

+You may need to install some libraries with the follwing command:

+bash
+sudo apt-get install nodejs-dev node-gyp libssl1.0-dev

 [npm]: https://docs.npmjs.com
 [versioning]: ./electron-versioning.md
 [releases]: https://github.com/electron/electron/releases